HubSpot vs an All-in-One: Is an Enterprise CRM Overkill?

 Is HubSpot overkill for a small service business?

-For most small Australian service businesses, yes — HubSpot is overkill.
-The free CRM is genuinely useful, but the features you actually want (automated follow-up, custom reporting, A/B testing) live behind Marketing Hub Professional, and that's a big jump in both price and complexity for a plumber, clinic or salon running a lean operation.
+For most small Australian service businesses, yes.
+HubSpot's free CRM is genuinely handy, but the tools you actually want — automated follow-up, proper reporting, A/B testing — sit behind Marketing Hub Professional.
+For a plumber, clinic or salon running lean, that's a steep jump in price and complexity for features you'll switch on maybe twice a year.

 What does HubSpot actually cost in 2026?

-- HubSpot's own pricing guide confirms Professional includes three core seats and carries a US$3,000 one-time onboarding fee, while Enterprise carries a US$7,000 fee.
+- HubSpot's own guide confirms Professional includes three core seats and carries a US$3,000 one-time onboarding fee, while Enterprise carries a US$7,000 fee.

-- HubSpot's Product & Services Catalog sets out the seat-based model: Marketing Hub is priced per seat at Starter, then a base price for Professional and Enterprise.
+- Its Product & Services Catalog spells out the seat-based model: Marketing Hub is priced per seat at Starter, then a base price for Professional and Enterprise.

 What a small service business actually needs